YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## [Part 1: Design Keyboard Shape](/design_keyboard_shape)

 Next step, decide:

-~~1.
-Play with Clojure, Leiningen, OpenSCAD.
+ 1. ~~Play with Clojure, Leiningen, OpenSCAD.
 I am learning C++ and want to master it.
-I don't want to confuse myself with the language syntaxes before mastering C++.
+I don't want to confuse myself with the language syntaxes before mastering C++.~~
-2. get the 3D model in Fusion 360.
-Can't find one.
+ 3. ~~get the 3D model in Fusion 360.
+Can't find one.~~
-3. 2nd option but ask a friend to do it.
+ 4. ~~Ask a friend to do it.
 Friend left.~~
-4. Buy a new desktop, take my sweet time, and design with my old good friend Solidworks.
+ 5. Buy a new desktop, take my sweet time, and design with my old good friend Solidworks.

 ## Part ?: Design Letter and Symbol Layout